CodeYourFuture/GitHomeworkFixErrors/homework.md

 What does it mean to "Commit your changes"?

-Send you code to Github
+Sending the changes you made to your working copy is known as committing the changes.

 ## Question 16